ouspg/CompSec/Lab5_ChipWhisperer/README.md

 12. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 81 40`, press *Capture M*.
 13. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 AB E2`, press *Capture M*.
 14. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 AB E3`, press *Capture M*.
-15. Save the project.
-16. Check from *Project --> Trace management* that you have successfully saved 8 different traces to this project.
+15. Check from *Project --> Trace management* that you have successfully saved 8 different traces to this project.

+You already used *Trace Management* tool in task 1B to inspect that you have correct traces.
+Just check now that you have those traces and only those traces correctly in your project before saving it.

+16. Save the project to some place you can find.

-Now we have successfully saved power traces for different private keys and next we analyze those with Python scripts. **NOTICE:** Capture sofware and ChipWhisperer board are not needed anymore if you have saved correct power traces successfully.
+Now you should have successfully saved power traces for different private keys. **NOTICE:** Capture sofware and ChipWhisperer board are not needed anymore if you have saved correct power traces successfully.
 You can work without them at home and still finish this task.

+### Analyzing captured power traces with Python

+Ok, now the actual task begins.

+In this part we will write Python script that solves the secret private key by analyzing power traces.

-Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (feel free to try using different *Fixed plaintexts* and draving multiple traces to same image with different colors!), but we of course want automated attack instead of manual attack.
+In theory it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (like you were hinted to experiment at capture phase), but we of course want automated attack instead of manual attack.

 Basically we will do next:
 1. Load power trace data to script
 2. Find good reference pattern from power trace
    * In trace there can be seen 16 rounds of looping (16 similar-looking blocks 1 for each bit of private key), and reference pattern should match to them
 3. Use reference pattern to calculate places of trace where reference pattern occurs
-4. Calculate distance between pattern occurences to determine how much time was consumed during single key bit processing (single loop execution time)
+4. Calculate distance between pattern occurences to determine how much time was consumed during single key bit processing (this solves single loop execution time)
-5. Based on time information, determine if processed bit was 1 or 0 (long execution = 1, short execution = 0)
+5. Based on loop execution time information, determine if processed bit was 1 or 0 (long execution = 1, short execution = 0)

 Virtual machine has already Python 2 installed and those code examples are created for it.